asherjames/seikkor-frontend/README.md

 # seikkor-frontend
 Front-end for personal photo website.

 Works with an accompanying backend API for image sizes and names.
 Uses photoswipe-react for image gallery animations.
-Built using React and Webpack.
+Built using React with Material-UI components.

 ###Install
 ```